milen-ale/milen-ale/README.md

 # 💫 About Me:
-🌱 I’m currently learning at microvers.<br>👯 I’m looking to collaborate with other software developers.<br>🥅 2022 Goals: Learn more about Front end Frameworks and  Backend development.<br>⚡ Fun fact: I love traveling
+🌱 I’m currently learning at microverse.<br>👯 I’m looking to collaborate with other software developers.<br>🥅 2022 Goals: Learn more about Front end Frameworks and  Backend development.<br>⚡ Fun fact: I love traveling

 ## 🌐 Socials: